yunussmsk/fatih-ceng-labs/102/2012-2/2.2/problems.md

         Player X wins!

 5. Define a 2D array.
-The arrays columns (1-31) show the days in a month, while the rows (1-12) show the months.
+The array's columns (1-31) show the days in a month, while the rows (1-12) show the months.
 This array should store the annual temperatures in Celcius degree.
+    * Length of all rows are not equal.
+February is 28 days.
-    * Fill in this two-dimensional array for each month with random numbers in range [-10,+30].
+    * Fill this 2D array with random numbers in range [-10,+30].
-    * When the user enters the month as an integer, the monthly temperatures should be shown on the screen.
+    * Read month number from user input, and print temperatures for that month.
     * Calculate and show each month's average temperature.
     * Show the month and day with lowest temperature.
     * Show the annual average temperature.